-ACT for Alexandria (ACT) is a community foundation that supports and encourages nonprofit excellence and strengthens leadership within nonprofits by investing in infrastructure based programs and organizational needs.
-ACT has invested nearly $1 Million Dollars in capacity building grants to Alexandria nonprofits since 2005.
-To see a list of current and past grantees, click here.
+ACT for Alexandria (ACT) is a community foundation that supports and encourages nonprofit excellence and strengthens leadership within nonprofits by investing in organizational needs.
+ACT has invested more than $1,000,000 in capacity building grants to Alexandria nonprofits since 2005.

 Capacity Building Grant FAQ’s